Eigenvalue and eigenvector functions

 Legacy Functions

 Earlier releases of the Real Statistics Resource Pack supported the following functions.
-These functions can still be used, although they now call the eigVALSym and eigVECTSym functions described above.
+These functions can still be used, although we now implement them via the eigVALSym and eigVECTSym functions described above.

 eVALUES(R1, iter, order) = eigVALSym(R1, order, TRUE, iter)